Padraic X. Scanlan

 Biography

 Before coming to the University of Toronto, I was an Assistant Professor in the Department of International History at the London School of Economics (2015-2019), and a postdoctoral Prize Fellow in Economics, History and Politics at Harvard University (2013-2015).
-I received a BA (Hons.) in History from McGill University and a PhD in History from Princeton University.
+I hold a BA in History from McGill University and a PhD in History from Princeton University.

 Access curriculum vitae online